-By 2016, Gartner Research predicts that every employee in every organization will spend 45 minutes each day watching business video.
+Gartner Research estimates that every employee in every organization spends 45 minutes each day watching work-related videos.

-That prediction has pushed many businesses to seriously consider not only how they’ll be able to support all that video storage and bandwidth, but a question of a more fundamental nature:
+That reality has pushed many businesses to seriously consider not only how they host and stream all that video content, but also question something of a more fundamental nature:

-What information, exactly, will our people spend all that time watching?
+What information, exactly, should our people spend all that time watching?

-Of course, the final answer to that question will vary from organization to organization, as businesses prioritize their own top use cases — from scaling training and communications, to newer concepts like video documentation, social learning, content search, and more.
+Of course, the final answer to that question will vary from organization to organization, as businesses prioritize their own top use cases — from scaling employee training and communications to newer concepts like video documentation, social learning, and more.

 On the whole, however, video use is ramping up inside businesses around the world — according to Cisco, already 76% of executives watch business videos at least once a week.
 And as more workers spend more time viewing, many interesting early trends are being uncovered.